jaaysus/Flowers-but-better/README.md

 2. Run
 npm install to install the dependencies.
 3. Run
-npm start to start the development server.
+npm run dev to start the development server.
-4. Open the app in your browser at http://localhost:3000.
+4. Open the app in your browser by clicking o + enter in Terminal.